 Premiums can also be expressed per \$1,000 of project value, which allows for a comparison of premiums on a set level of project value over time.
-Figure 3.4 shows the average premium rates per \$1,000 of project value for the last 12 years.
+Figure 3.4 shows the average premium rates per \$1,000 of project value for the last 13 years.
+It shows recent decreases in 2017 and 2018, which coincided with two insurers entering the DBI market and the VMIA establishing a new system for selling DBI.

-Figure 3.4 Average premium per \$1,000 of project value a Registered builders
+Figure 3.4 Average premium per \$1,000 of project value ^a Registered builders